Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 Now we can move on to do a comprehensive QC analysis of our alignments.

 > Generating alignments is the most time consuming step of the analytical pipeline for most NGS analyses.
 For RNA-seq, *'lightweight'* alignment and quantification tools have been developed that are extremely fast, e.g. [Kallisto](https://pachterlab.github.io/kallisto/about), [Salfish](https://www.nature.com/articles/nbt.2862), and [Salmon](https://combine-lab.github.io/salmon/).
-These algorithms avoid generation of typical base-by-base alignments, and instead generate psuedo-alignments, which have been shown to produce accurate estimates of transcript abundances in RNA-seq data.
+These algorithms avoid generation of typical base-by-base alignments, and instead generate psuedo-alignments, which have been shown to produce accurate estimates of transcript abundances in RNA-seq data, although can be inaccurate for low-abundance or short transcript (discussed in [Wu *et al*, 2018.](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4869-5))